Umuzi-org/ACN-syllabus/content/projects/java-specific/threads/_index.md

     │       └── ChickenFarm.java       <-------- names are important
     └── test
         └── java
-            └── FChickenFarmTest.java   <-------- names are important
+            └── ChickenFarmTest.java   <-------- names are important
 ```

 ## The Chicken and the Farmer